 Stenciled petit fours are really easy to make and work for so many different occasions.
-This time around we’ve left a few plain little cakes for the word “BABY”, but they’d work just as well completely covered in pattern.
+This time around we’ve left a few plain little cakes for the word “BABY”, but they’d work just as well completely covered in the pattern.

-A damask stencil makes the finished presentation elegant, but mixing up the stencil would give them a whole new look; polka dots for a more festive approach, chevron to keep it hip or stripes to keep it classic.
+A damask stencil makes the finished presentation elegant, but mixing up the stencil would give them a whole new look; polka dots for a more festive approach, chevron to keep it hip, or stripes to keep it classic.
 The design is up to you!

 This recipe makes 16 petit fours.

 - 1 10 oz Store Bought Pound Cake, Frozen

 - 2 Tubs of Vanilla Store Bought Icing